BlindTesters/BlindTester/README.md

 $ mvn clean compile assembly:single
 ```

-## Generate an execution trace for a project
+### 2.3 Make sure the library JSpector dependencies are installed

-Please use [JSpector](JSpector) to generate a trace.json file in your project to be used to generate tests.
+Please use [JSpector](JSpector) to generate a trace.json file in your project to generate tests.

+You need to follow the [JSpector README](JSector) to install npm dependencies and make sure JSpector is accessible by the project you want to create tests.

-## Generate a report and tests from an execution trace file
+## 3. Generate a report and tests from an execution trace file

-### 1. Report generation (Optional)
+### 3.1 Report generation (Optional)

 Use the following command to generate a report based on the trace file :